 However, there is a simple fix to this issue by disabling the Async DNS.
 Before you proceed with the tutorial, there are certain things you should be aware of.
 Google introduced Async DNS feature to make the browsing experience faster.
 It aims to speed up page loading times by resolving the IP address of a website before you click the link.
 Chrome bypasses the OS DNS client and starts using its own asynchronous DNS client.
 Thus, even if we are pushing our own hosts file using one of Knox APIs, Chrome will retain the ability to resolve the ad servers IPs.

-How to fix Ad-blocking issues with DNS based Ad-Blockers like Adhell 2, Adhell 3, SABS?
+Fx Ad-blocking issues with Chrome for DNS based Ad-Blockers like Adhell, SABS, AdAway

 There is a simple trick to fix this.
 All you need to do is disable the Async DNS flag.

 - Make sure you have already setup Adhell or Adhell 2 on your Android device.

 - Enter the URL “chrome://flags”, without quotes, into the address bar.

 - You will see a new window with many flags.

 - Search for “dns”.